 Glenn Foundation for Medical Research Breakthroughs in Gerontology (BIG) Award

-The connection between aging research and disease or disability prevention has become increasingly important as the global population ages.
-Substantial progress has been made in defining conserved biological pathways underlying aging processes.
+Aging is the single greatest risk factor for many chronic diseases.
+Therefore, the connection between aging research and disease or disability prevention is becoming increasingly important as the global population ages.
+Substantial progress has been made in defining fundamental biological mechanisms underlying aging processes.
 Early discoveries are now showing potential for prevention of diseases and disorders of aging.

 Future progress depends on gaining a deeper understanding of how aging processes affect health span and how we can translate that knowledge as quickly as possible to benefit human health and promote the overall well-being of our aging population.

-Sponsored by the Glenn Foundation for Medical Research, in collaboration with the American Federation for Aging Research (AFAR), the "Breakthroughs in Gerontology (BIG)" initiative provides timely support to a small number of research projects that are relatively high risk but which offer significant promise of yielding transforming discoveries in the fundamental biology of aging.
-Projects which build on early discoveries that show translational potential for clinically-relevant strategies, treatments and therapeutics, addressing human aging and health span are also considered.
+Sponsored by the Glenn Foundation for Medical Research, in collaboration with the American Federation for Aging Research (AFAR), the "Breakthroughs in Gerontology (BIG)" initiative provides timely support to a small number of research projects which if successful offer significant promise of yielding transforming discoveries in the fundamental biology of aging.
+Projects which build on early discoveries that show translational potential for clinically relevant strategies, treatments and therapeutics, addressing human aging and health span are also considered.

 Projects that focus on specific diseases or on assessment of health care strategies will receive lower priority, unless the research plan makes clear and direct connections to fundamental issues in the biology of aging and/or on the translational aspects of basic discovery to human aging and healthspan.